PetteriAimonen/focus-stack/README.md

      build/focus-stack .../path/to/input/*.jpg

-For advanced usage, see `--help` for list of all options:
+For advanced usage, see `--help` for list of all options or [check the manual](docs/focus-stack.md):

     Usage: build/focus-stack [options] file1.jpg file2.jpg ...